What Happens With Your Limited Company When You Get Divorced?

 Is a limited company protected from divorce?

-But before you panic, this doesn’t always mean the end to your limited company.
-In most cases, agreements are made to provide a certain value of your company, before you then take sole financial ownership.
+But before you panic, this doesn’t mean you need to shut down your company to divide the assets.
+In most cases, agreements are made to provide a certain value of your company before you take sole financial ownership.

 Lost the buzz for your business?